TheBlueDragon2/UmberGate/Session 02 Prep – First Steps into the Umberwilds.md

 ### Key Clues (found during/after combat or by careful search)
 1. **Cocooned Scout** – One warden still breathing, pinned high in living vines.
 Early Glass Plague crystals glitter on arms and neck.
 Delirious mutters: “The Maker… promised perfection… metal that never breaks… no more pain…”
-2. Logbook -  log is in common and shows that the wardens have been tracked and monitored for the last two weeks
+2. Logbook -  log is in common and shows that the wardens have been tracked and monitored for the last two weeks.
+Journal page (Nyx hook: "He replaces the weak parts.").
 3. Humanoid tracks are also around

 ### Player Choices & Contingencies